jaydon2020/AGL-Documentation/docs/04_Developer_Guides/01_Basic/02_Setting_Up_AGL_SDK.md

     SDK has been successfully set up and is ready to be used.
     Each time you wish to use the SDK in a new shell session, you need to source the environment setup script e.g.
     $ . /home/boron/agl-app/agl-sdk/environment-setup-corei7-64-agl-linux
     ```

-4. Source the SDK environment setup, each time you wish to use the SDK in a new shell session :

-    ```sh
-    $ source ~/agl-app/agl-sdk/environment-setup-corei7-64-agl-linux
-    ```